 Finally, remember that a standing desk isn’t a substitute for working ergonomically, taking regular breaks, improving your flexibility, and getting stronger.
 You need to do all of these in order to remain healthy and injury-free.

 Shopping for a standing desk as part of your work from home set up?
-Check out our remote work resources page for more tips.
+Here’s our complete guide to setting up a home office.